 \section{Preliminaries}

-The purpose of this article is to investigate modular covariants for cyclic groups of order $p$.
-We are particularly interested in what happens when $\kk[V]^G(W)$ is \emph{not} a free $\kk[V]^G$-module.
-Accordingly, from this point onwards we let $G$ be a cyclic group of order $p$ and $\kk$ a field of characteristic $p$.
+From this point onwards we let $G$ be a cyclic group of order $p$ and $\kk$ a field of characteristic $p$.
+Let $V$ and $W$ be $\kk G$-modules.
 We fix a generator $\sigma$ of $G$.
-Recall that, up to isomorphism, there are exactly $p$ indecomposable $\kk G$-modules $V_1, V_2, \ldots, V_p$, where the dimension of $V_i$ is $i$.
+Recall that, up to isomorphism, there are exactly $p$ indecomposable $\kk G$-modules $V_1, V_2, \ldots, V_p$, where the dimension of $V_i$ is $i$ and each has fixed-point space of dimension 1.
 The isomorphism class of $V_i$ is usually represented by a module of column vectors on which $\sigma$ acts as left-multiplication by a single Jordan block of size $i$.
-Suppose $V \cong V_m$ and $W \cong W_n$.
-We will choose bases $v_1, v_2, \ldots, v_m$ and $w_1, w_2, \ldots, w_n$ of $V$ and $W$ respectively for which the action of $G$ is given by